safekit-labs/i18n/README.md

 # @safekit/i18n

-This package is in active development and not ready for production use.
+This package is in active development.
 Expect breaking changes between versions.

 A lightweight, type-safe internationalization (i18n) library for TypeScript applications with support for interpolation and namespace scoping.